US inflation might have dipped last month from 40-year high - NewsBreak

 US inflation might have dipped last month from 40-year high

-WASHINGTON — (AP) — After a year of soaring prices for gas, food and other necessities, inflation may have eased slightly in April from a 40-year high, the first slowdown after seven consecutive months of worsening price increases.
+WASHINGTON (AP) — Inflation slowed in April after seven months of relentless gains, a tentative sign that price increases may be peaking while still imposing a financial strain on American households.

-The government is expected to report Wednesday that consumer prices jumped 8.1% last month compared with a year earlier, according to a survey of economists by data provider FactSet.
-That would be down from the 8.5% year-over-year surge in March, the highest since 1981.
+Consumer prices jumped 8.3% last month from 12 months earlier, the Labor Department said Wednesday.
+That was below the 8.5% year-over-year surge in March, which was the highest rate since 1981.

-The forecasted drop in annual inflation, if it occurs, would add to other signs that consumer inflation may finally be peaking.
-Month-to-month price increases are also easing, along with some other inflation gauges.

-Yet the April rate would still mark the second-highest inflation in four decades and an ongoing burden for families, especially lower-income Americans.
-And it would be only a modest step in a likely long and arduous road back to the mild 2% inflation that the Fed has set as its target level.
-Many economists expect annual price increases to settle into a 5% to 6% range by year's end, a historically high level that will probably exceed average wage gains.
+On a month-to-month basis, prices rose 0.3% from March to April, a still-elevated rate but the smallest increase in eight months.
+Consumer prices had spiked 1.2% from February to March, mostly because of a sudden jump in gas prices triggered by Russia’s invasion of Ukraine.

+Nationally, the price of a gallon of regular gas has reached a record $4.40, according to AAA , though that figure isn’t adjusted for inflation.
+The high price of oil is the main factor.
+A barrel of U.S. benchmark crude sold for around $100 a barrel Tuesday.
+Gas had fallen to about $4.10 a gallon in April, after reaching $4.32 in March.

 Beyond the financial strain for households, inflation is posing a serious political problem for President Joe Biden and congressional Democrats in the midterm election season, with Republicans arguing that Biden’s $1.9 trillion financial support package last March overheated the economy by flooding it with stimulus checks, enhanced unemployment aid and child tax credit payments.

-Biden sought to take the initiative Tuesday and declared inflation “the No. 1 problem facing families today" and “my top domestic priority.”
+On Tuesday, Biden sought to take the initiative and declared inflation “the No. 1 problem facing families today” and “my top domestic priority.”

 Biden blamed chronic supply chain snarls related to the swift economic rebound from the pandemic, as well as Russia’s invasion of Ukraine, for igniting inflation.
 He said his administration will help ease price increases by shrinking the government’s budget deficit and by fostering competition in industries, like meatpacking, that are dominated by a few industry giants.

 This time, though, several factors are pointing to an inflation peak.
-Gas costs, which soared in March after Russia's invasion of Ukraine, fell on average in April and likely slowed inflation.
+Natural gas prices, which soared in March after Russia’s invasion of Ukraine, fell on average in April and likely slowed inflation.
 Used car prices are also expected to have dropped last month.
-Automakers' supply chains have unraveled a bit, and new car sales have risen.
+Automakers’ supply chains have unraveled a bit, and new car sales have risen.

-Another factor will be how sharp price increases from a year ago affect the new inflation calculations.
-The prices of many goods spiked last spring as the economy reopened and a surge in demand overwhelmed supplies.
-But this year, monthly price increases for many goods have been slowing.
-That may have effect of easing the year-over-year inflation rate.

-Furniture costs, for example, had jumped 1.8% just in March 2021 and 2.1% the next month.
-Yet this March, furniture rose only 0.6%, potentially lowering year-over-year inflation.

 The unexpected persistence of high inflation has caused the Fed to embark on what may become its fastest series of interest rate increases in 33 years.
 Last week, the Fed raised its benchmark short-term rate by a half-point, its steepest increase in two decades.
 And Powell signaled that more such sharp rate hikes are coming.